Home Solar Panels Increase Home Values, Energy Independence

 - Lifespan.
 Most home solar power systems last between 25 and 35 years, and there’s no maintenance needed.
 Rain and melting snow keep the panels clean and operating efficiently.

 - Installation.
 Each house is a little different, but the typical installation takes two to three days.
-However, it could take another four to six weeks to get your solar up and running.
 After the panels are installed, your town or city electrical inspector must sign off on your system, and you’ll need an interconnection approval from your utility company to connect your system to the grid.
+(From start to finish, the solar power system process can take four to six months.)

 - Buy or lease?
 Buying requires an upfront investment, and you can start saving money immediately by taking advantage of the various incentives and rebate programs available to you.
 (For more details, please provide your ZIP code in the Get Started button to the right.)
 You also get a warranty on your panels.
 If you lease, you don’t have to worry about maintaining, repairing or insuring your panels.
 You also buy energy at a lower rate than if you received it from the electric companies, so you save money right away.